 - 1. Parents must request leave for exceptional circumstances as far in advance as possible. - 2.
 The request should be made in writing using the leave of absence form which is available from the school office (see also Appendix 3).
 Verbal requests will not be accepted. - 3.
 The form must include the reason why it is necessary to take a leave of absence.
-This may include any extenuating or compassionate reasons and must also include evidence of circumstances, such as a medical certificate or letter from employers to support the request.
+This may include any extenuating or compassionate reasons and must also include evidence of circumstances, such as a medical certificate or letter from employers to support the request. - 4.
+On receipt of an application for leave on the appropriate form, together with any supporting documentation, consideration will be given by the Headteacher.
+A decision will then be given to the parents within 7 days.

-- 4. On receipt of an application for leave on the appropriate form, together with any supporting documentation, consideration will be given by the Headteacher.
-A decision will then be given to the parents within 7 days. - 5.
-Any leave of absence that is not authorised is very likely to result in a Penalty Notice being issued by the London Borough of Merton.
+5. Any leave of absence that is not authorised that results in your child's attendance falling below expected levels is very likely to result in a Penalty Notice being issued by the London Borough of Merton.
 The Penalty Notice currently carries a fine of £120 per parent, per child.
 If you plan to take leave of absence that will not be authorised, we recommend that you make an appointment to meet with the Headteacher prior to travel.